CARTAvis/manual_source/source/analysis_tools.rst

 Shared region management
 ^^^^^^^^^^^^^^^^^^^^^^^^
 When regions are created on one of the spatially matched images, they are *all* registered to the spatial reference image for matching.
 The regions are shared to all the matched images, thus analytics can be derived and compared directly.
 When an image is unmatched with respect to the spatial reference image, the image will get a copy of all regions.
-This set of regions is now independent to the region set belonging to the matched images.
+This set of regions is now independent of the region set belonging to the matched images.
 If there are modifications of the regions and users re-match the image to the matched images, only those modified regions will be copied to the region set of the matched images.
 The following diagram illustrates the idea.

 .. raw:: html